geserdugarov/mat-seis-lib/README.md

 # mat-seis-lib
 Matlab scripts for ray tracing, synthetic seismogram generation, and ultrasonic experiment data processing.
-Vladimir Grechka is author for significant part of scripts.
+Vladimir Grechka is an author for significant part of scripts.